LucaCanali/sparkMeasure/docs/Flight_recorder_mode_InfluxDBSink.md

 use the .config method when allocating the Spark Session in Scala/Python/Java).
 Configurations:
  ```
-Start the listener for InfluxDBSink or InfluxDBSink+InfluxDBSinkExtended:
+Option 1 (recommended) Start the listener for InfluxDBSink:
-spark.extraListeners=ch.cern.sparkmeasure.InfluxDBSink
+--conf spark.extraListeners=ch.cern.sparkmeasure.InfluxDBSink

+As an alternative, start the listener for InfluxDBSink+InfluxDBSinkExtended:
-spark.extraListeners=ch.cern.sparkmeasure.InfluxDBSink,ch.cern.sparkmeasure.InfluxDBSinkExtended
+--conf spark.extraListeners=ch.cern.sparkmeasure.InfluxDBSink,ch.cern.sparkmeasure.InfluxDBSinkExtended

-InfluxDBSink parameters:
+Configuration - InfluxDBSink parameters:

-spark.sparkmeasure.influxdbURL (default "http://localhost:8086")
+--conf spark.sparkmeasure.influxdbURL (default "http://localhost:8086")
-spark.sparkmeasure.influxdbUsername (default "")
+--conf spark.sparkmeasure.influxdbUsername (default "")
        Note: username and password can be empty only if InfluxDB runs with auth-enabled=false
-spark.sparkmeasure.influxdbPassword (default "")
+--conf spark.sparkmeasure.influxdbPassword (default "")
-spark.sparkmeasure.influxdbName (default "sparkmeasure")
+--conf spark.sparkmeasure.influxdbName (default "sparkmeasure")
        Note: the DB will be created if it does not exist already
-spark.sparkmeasure.influxdbStagemetrics, (boolean, default is false)
+--conf spark.sparkmeasure.influxdbStagemetrics, (boolean, default is false)
        Note: when this is true stage metrics will be collected too
-spark.sparkmeasure.influxdbEnableBatch, boolean, default true
+--conf spark.sparkmeasure.influxdbEnableBatch, boolean, default true
        Note: this is to improve write performance,
              but it requires to explicitly stopping Spark Session for clean exit: spark.stop()
              consider setting it to false if this is an issue
  ```

 The current implementation depends on "influxdb.java".
 If you deploy sparkMeasure from maven central,